Isoniazid and Rifampicin combination for latent tuberculosis

-- Your child may have some breast swelling.
+Your child may have swelling in the breast area, or their breasts may increase in size.
 If this happens, contact your doctor.
 These changes will reverse when they stop taking the medicine.

 - You can give your child medicines that contain paracetamol or ibuprofen, unless your doctor has told you not to.

-- Isoniazid and rifampicin should not be taken with many common medicines that you get on prescription.
-Tell your doctor about all medicines your child is taking before starting isoniazid and rifampicin.
+- Isoniazid and Rifampicin should not be taken with some medicines.
+Tell your doctor or pharmacist about any other medicines your child is taking before giving Isoniazid and Rifampicin.